se4ai2324-uniba/MusicExpress/README.md

 ### Installation of requirements.txt

-We suggest to update pip before installing the requirements in the virtual environment.
-Copy the following code to update pip:
+It is recommended to update pip before installing requirements in the virtual environment to avoid potential installation issues.
+Copy and execute the following code to update pip:

 ```bash
 python.exe -m pip install --upgrade pip
 ```

-After updating pip, you will need to install the requirements.txt in order for the model to work and also plot the results.
+One pip is updated, proceed to install the requirements.txt to ensure the proper functioning of the model and visualization of results.
-You can easily install them as follows:
+You can easily install them with the following command:

 ```bash
 pip install -r requirements.txt